100-percent-brendan/godot-noise-wfc-solver/README.md

 Problem Framing
 ---------------
 The mission of this project started as a simple question:
-- How do I procedurally generate a collection of tiles for the terrain of a video game using 2D noise?
+- How do I procedurally generate a collection of tiles for the terrain of a video game using simple 2D noise?

 Several subsequent engineering challenges arose from this:
-- How do I turn a single floating point noise value into a terrain value that flows neatly between terrains?
+- How do I turn a single floating point noise value into a terrain index that flows neatly between connected terrain?
-- How do I make it feel hand crafted and purposeful?
+- How do I make the terrain feel hand crafted and purposeful?
 - How do I make sure the terrain is interesting?
 - How do I avoid eternal processing loops?
 - How do I avoid garbage?

 Discoveries During Implementation
 ---------------------------------
+I made several discoveries during implementation of this solver including:
+1. A more minimalist tileset is prefered over the full blob tileset.
+While blob tilesets are useful for other terrain applications, I discovered that having too many possible edge tile options led to a lot of terrain garbage.
+Reducing the tile set led to a better effect.
+2. No one size fits all for noise.
+For any noise algorithm chosen, it is as much art as science, and should be tailored to the use case.
+Careful tuning of noise can lead to a more organic feeling.
+3. The problem of mapping a floating point number to a terrain index has an established solution.
+After carefully analyzing the issue, I discovered the problem can apply a concept from graph theory known as the route inspection (Chinese postman) problem.
+The notion is, that you want to explore all transitions between the terrains.
+ 1. Alternatively, I had originally considered trying to find the Hamiltonian that included all terrains.
+While this may work adaquately, it would leave some terrain transitions unexplored.

 Basic Steps
 -----------